July 29th, 2021

-Activision Publishing, Inc. and its affiliates (collectively “Activision”) created the Call of Duty® Mobile World Championship (“Tournament”) to serve as the fan-centric Call of Duty® Mobile competition platform.
-Tournament competition consists of (i) Call of Duty Mobile Online Tournaments (collectively, “CODM Online”); and (ii) Call of Duty Mobile LAN Tournaments (“CODM LAN”).
-These Call of Duty® Mobile World Championship Official Rules, including any updates, amendments or supplements thereto (“Official Rules”) codify the rules and standards of conduct that will apply as a condition to participation in the Tournament.
-These Official Rules apply to all Teams, Team Owners, Team Managers, Team Staff, and Players (“Participants”) who are actively participating in CODM Online or any event related to CODM Online, or plan to participate in any current or future event related to CODM Online.
-These Official Rules have been designed to ensure the integrity of all Tournament competitions, to protect the image and reputation of the Tournament and the Franchise (as defined herein), and to create a consistent and high-quality experience for members of the public that view the Tournament events.
-Additional rules for CODM LAN events will be posted to the Call of Duty Mobile Website or provided to Participants before the applicable CODM LAN event.
+Activision Publishing, Inc. and its affiliates (collectively “Activision”) created the Call of Duty®: Mobile World Championship 2021 Presented by Sony (the “World Championship”) to serve as the fan-centric Call of Duty: Mobile competition platform.
+Tournament competition consists of (i) Call of Duty: Mobile online tournaments (collectively, “CODM Online”); and (ii) Call of Duty: Mobile LAN tournaments (“CODM LAN”, and together with CODM Online, the “Tournaments”).
+These Call of Duty: Mobile World Championship Official Rules, including any updates, amendments or supplements thereto (these “Rules”) ensure the integrity of all Tournaments, protect the image and reputation of Call of Duty: Mobile and the Franchise, and create a consistent and high-quality experience for spectators of the Tournaments and related events.

-1.2 Changes to and Enforcement of these Official Rules.
-The field of professional esports competitions is still relatively new and changing rapidly, and these Official Rules will evolve in real time to keep pace with those changes.
-Accordingly, in its sole discretion, Activision and Administration (a) may update, amend or supplement these Official Rules from time to time; and (b) may interpret or apply these Official Rules by releasing bulletins, notices, explanatory videos, online postings, e-mail and/or other electronic communications that provide instructions and guidance to Participants.
-Activision reserves the right to make any decisions on cases not specifically covered by these Official Rules to preserve the spirit of fair competition and sportsmanship.
+1.2 Changes to and Enforcement of these Rules.
+The field of professional esports competitions is still relatively new and changing rapidly, and these Rules will evolve in real time to keep pace with those changes.
+Accordingly, in its sole discretion, Activision and Administration (a) may update, amend or supplement these Rules from time to time; and (b) may interpret or apply these Rules by releasing bulletins, notices, explanatory videos, online postings, e-mail and/or other electronic communications that provide instructions and guidance to Participants.
+Activision reserves the right to make any decisions on cases not specifically covered by these Rules to preserve the spirit of fair competition and sportsmanship.
 Activision’s authority, responsibility, obligations and consent rights as expressed herein will be exercised in Activision’s sole discretion.
-Any material changes to these Official Rules will be provided to the Participants prior to the next Tournament event in which the changed rules will apply.
+Any material changes to these Rules will be provided to the Participants prior to the next Tournament event in which the changed rules will apply.
 Participation in a Tournament will constitute acceptance of the changed rules.
 Changes to Section 12 will be governed by the provisions in that section.

-Call of Duty Mobile
+Call of Duty: Mobile